Economic Freedom of the Arab World: 2012 Annual Report

-This is the eighth report on economic freedom in the Arab world.
-The first was published in the Arab World Competitiveness Report 2005 (Lopez-Claros and Schwab, 2005).
-The second and subsequent editions were published by the International Research Foundation (IRF) of Oman and the Fraser Institute.
-In 2008, the Friedrich Naumann Foundation for Liberty, Cairo office, also became a co-publisher.
+This is the ninth report on economic freedom in the Arab world and is published in conjunction with the International Research Foundation (IRF) of Oman and the Friedrich Naumann Foundation for Liberty.

 More from this study

 Get the latest news from the Fraser Institute on the latest research studies, news and events.